Az-Data/Portfolio/README.md

 ## Most Common Languages of the World
 Here I found the most popular languages worldwide and displayed them in an interactive geographical plot.

+## Cover Letter Generator
+I am utilizing OpenAI's API to generate cover letters, aiming to streamline the process as I apply for jobs.